Southeast Washington (Walla Walla area)

 Visitation

-Providence St. Mary and the Providence Medical Group may ease or restrict visitors based on the incidence of infectious diseases in the community, particularly COVID-19.
+Providence St. Mary and the Providence Medical Group may ease or restrict visitors based on the incidence of infectious diseases in the community.
 Below are the rules that are currently in place.
-Masking continues to be required to protect patients, visitors and caregivers.
+Masking is recommended to protect patients, visitors and caregivers, but is not required at this time except for patients with transmittable diseases and visitors to those patients.

 In the hospital